 In fact, respondents were split nearly 50/50 when asked if they felt they were being measured (either positively or negatively) on their ability to communicate effectively while translating or interpreting.

 Advice: According to Harvard Business Review, employees look to their managers for cues when there’s a sudden change or a crisis situation the employee is facing.
 Providing constructive feedback and reassurance around employees’ cross-language communication, especially for employees who are working remotely, can help to relieve the anxiety employees report feeling and additionally will likely reveal where areas of opportunities exist.
 From there, training around the specific areas where the team demonstrates signs of weakness and providing translation support, relative to those areas of deficiency, can help improve their overall output.

 What we found after surveying over 1,000 international business professionals about their experience with cross-language communication is, like most organizational endeavors, preparedness and proactive support will likely improve outcomes.
 While technology has allowed for near-immediate access to translations for business purposes, prioritizing quality multilanguage communications (and the tools and services that facilitate it) is as important as it ever has been to achieve success.

 Using SurveyMonkey’s Audience network of proprietary panels, we surveyed 1,060 international business professionals to ask a variety of questions related to their experience with cross-language communication over their careers, focusing on their experience with translation and interpretation.
-All respondents live in the U.S., are between the ages of 18-100 and have indicated that they traveled internationally for work and used a translation or interpretation service or tool to communicate.
+All respondents who live in the U.S., are between the ages of 18-100, and have indicated that they traveled internationally for work and used a translation or interpretation service or tool to communicate.
 The survey was conducted between 3/27/2020 and 3/29/2020.